 Prisoners of Kilmainham Gaol spent most of their time in the dark and cold as each candle would only last for around 2 weeks.
 The jail cells were roughly 28 square metres small so you can imagine just how cramped it would get.

 Even children were placed in the gaol for petty theft.
 One of the youngest prisoners recorded was a seven-year-old child.

 The treatment of men and women was also notably different in Kilmainham Gaol.
 During an inspection in 1809, it was discovered that male prisoners were given iron bedsteads whereas women “lay of straws on the flags in the cells and common hall”.
 There was no sign of change for the women prisoners as time went on.

-Although a women’s section was introduced in the West Wing it was always overwhelming overcrowded.
+Although a women’s section was introduced in the West Wing, it was always overwhelmingly crowded.
 There was an attempt to help with the overcrowding in 1840.
-30 new female cells were created.
+This saw 30 new female cells being created.

-Unfortunately, these improvements happened a short time before the famine hit Ireland that saw Kilmainham Goal increase highly in prisoners.
+Unfortunately, these improvements happened a short time before the famine hit Ireland, this saw Kilmainham Goal increase highly in prisoners.
 Many people committed crimes during the Famine knowing they would be guaranteed a basic diet in the gaol.
-Kilmainham Gaol became so overcrowded that people had to sleep in the corridors.
+Kilmainham Gaol became so overcrowded at the time forcing people to sleep in the corridors.

-It saw fourteen leaders of the Easter Rising be executed in the Stonebreaker yard at the Gaol.
+Fourteen leaders of the Easter Rising were executed in the Stonebreaker yard at Kilmainham Gaol.
 Including one of the most influential leaders James Connolly, who was the last to be executed.

 The rising and the death of Irish revolutionaries marked a huge turning point in Irish history.
 These horrific executions changed public opinion in Ireland, leading to the Irish War of Independence and the creation of the Irish Free State in 1921.